Praveen Khandelwal

+He was elected as an MP candidate from Chandni Chowk seat and won by a margin of 80,000 votes defeating Congress leader J.P Aggarwal from Chandni Chowk Lok Sabha Constituency.
+The constituency has large number of businesses and traders.
+During campaigning, he promised to remain available for people and hold janta darbar on the road.

 Education

 Khandelwal did his law graduation (LLB) from University of Delhi.

 Career

 In 2017, Khandelwal was nominated to be a part of the government’s GST panel.

 In 5 July 2021, Khandelwal was confirmed to be a member of Open Network for Digital Commerce (ONDC) as a Central Government panel's advisor.

 Khandelwal launched a phase 2 campaign titled "Indian Goods - Our Pride" boycotting of Chinese goods across the country, aiming to achieve a reduction in imports of Chinese manufactured goods by 1 lakh crore (13 billion USD) by December 2021.
-On 15 August 2021, Independence Day of India, Khandelwal launched a new e-commerce portal Bharat-e-market to compete with incumbents Amazon India and Walnut-backed Flipkart.
+On 15 August 2021, Independence Day of India, Khandelwal launched a new e-commerce portal Bharat-e-market to compete with incumbents Amazon India and Walmart-backed Flipkart.